 Field of Interest Funds

-Field of interest funds allow donors to identify the issues that are important to them in our community and the Foundation grant-making team make effective grants on behalf of the donor.
+Field of Interest Funds allow donors to identify the issues that are important to them in our community and the Foundation's grant-making team makes effective grants on behalf of the donor.

 Donor Advised Funds

 Donor Advised Funds give donors the chance to participate in the grant-making process.
 Working closely with the Foundation's staff and Board of Directors, donors (and their loved ones as desired) may identify and recommend specific charitable organizations they want to see benefit from their fund.
 The Donor Advised Fund is considered the easy and cost effective alternative to creating a Private Family Foundation.
 This fund appeals to existing foundations as they may transfer their assets to the Thunder Bay Community Foundation to achieve higher returns and reduce administrative costs while still remaining involved in allocating grants.
 Once opened, other donors may contribute to the fund.
-A donor designated fund can be either endowed (only the interested is disbursed) or non-endowed (the entierty of the fund can be disbursed).
-A donor advised fund can be either endowed (only the interested is disbursed) or non-endowed (the entirety of the fund can be disbursed).
+A Donor Advised Fund can be either endowed (only the interested is disbursed) or non-endowed (the entirety of the fund can be disbursed).

 Pictured: Shirley and Jim Symington with Albert Aiello of Boys and Girls Clubs of Thunder Bay.